 Articles By: Ross Svenson

-Ross Svenson '15 is the Senior U.S. Editor of the Harvard Political Review.
-He hails from Northern Virginia.
+Ross Svenson '15 is a Senior Writer for the Harvard Political Review.
+He is the former Senior U.S. Editor.
+Ross hails from Northern Virginia.
 Having attended high school in Washington, DC, Ross naturally enjoys writing on American politics.
 He has a particular interest in Congress, electoral politics, and education reform.
 In addition to writing for the HPR, Ross rows for the Harvard lightweight crew team.

 This week Senator Rand Paul (R-Ky.) claimed President Obama was using family members of gun violence victims as “props” in his push for background check legislation.
 I cannot think of a more insulting characterization of these brave advocates, many of whom come from my community in Virginia where families suffered the loss of loved ones in the 2007 Virginia Tech ...
 Read More